 7. Briefly look at the contents of the three sections: Fragments, Steps and Fragment Junctions.
 Then click Make It to proceed with the cloning simulation.

-- If the contents had not met your requirements, you could have clicked Change to switch back to the Clone tab in order to make changes there. - 8.
-The Setup tab asks whether you wish to verify the clone.
-Press the Cancel button. - 9.
-In the Project tab, a new folder named Gateway Entry 1 appears.
-It contains the amplified insert and entry clone.
+If the contents had not met your requirements, you could have clicked Change to switch back to the Clone tab in order to make changes there.